jaimejim/jaimejim.github.io/_posts/2018-10-26-the-career-compass.markdown

 ### 2. Clear up what is it that you do.

 If you take *Research* in Computer Science for example, you could look at the job researchers do.
 They only need a computer and a lot of time to think and execute on their ideas.
 Their output is normally code or some written text.
-Expanding that a bit we have code used in prototypes mostly, scientific publications in more or less prestigious venues, implementation specifications as standards or guidelines and "innovation" in the form of new ideas or patents.
+Expanding that a bit we have code used mostly in prototypes, scientific publications in more or less prestigious venues, implementation specifications as standards or guidelines and "innovation" in the form of new ideas or patents.
 There are other things, like input from peers, presentations, blog posts, maybe networking or other skillsets but the core of the work is around this or derivates from it.

 I assume in other professions it is similar, developers not only code but they do architecture and design, testing, prototyping, tooling, etc. In other jobs your time matters but you need large sums of money to make it happen, which is important when it comes to the input.
-Often some professions are linear and they only have one career progression or no progression at all if it is exactly the same.
+Often some professions are linear and they only have one career progression or no progression at all if it is exactly the same always.

 ![Simplified work box](/assets/images/career/1.png)